vkrpeesu/homefun/README.md

 # Homefun Python Skeleton

 Python aid for completing the Gamescrafters Homefun series.
 Knowingly incomplete functions are marked `# TODO`, but know that completing these functions will not be enough for the later homefuns.
+You are encouraged to change the code as you see fit.

 ## Requirements

 You will need:
-* Python 3.5 or higher
+* Python 3.8+
+* The `make` program
 * A unix-like environment (Windows users, see Git Bash or WSL)

 ## Usage